coar-repositories/coar-vocabularies-website/webroot/content/resource_types/2.0/c_8a7e/index.md

 ---
 title: moving image
 uri: http://purl.org/coar/resource_type/c_8a7e
-description: 'A moving display, either generated dynamically by a computer program or formed from a series of pre-recorded still images imparting an impression of motion when shown in succession.
-[Source: http://purl.org/spar/fabio/MovingImage]'
+description: A moving display, either generated dynamically by a computer program or formed from a series of pre-recorded still images imparting an impression of motion when shown in succession. (adapted from fabio)
 layout: concept
 related:
     - type: Exact Match